Scarabaeus1031/NEXAH/README.md

 > Systems do not just evolve —
 > they organize into structures
 > that can be mapped and navigated.

+And more recently:

+> these structures are not only observable —
+> they can begin to be **used for controlled movement**

 ---